-More than ever, we’re saying “Hey, Google” and asking the burning questions on our minds.
+More than ever, we’re saying “Hey, Google” to our smartphones and asking the burning questions on our minds.
 Where mobile search was once the next big thing for SEO and getting found in search, now it’s voice search.
-People are literally asking more from their Google app or Siri assistant than ever.
+People are literally asking more from their Google Assistant or Siri than ever.

 Sure, people still type keyword phrases into the search engines.
 Yes, people always asked Google things in the form of a question.
 But, today, people are becoming more casual and more varied in how they ask Google and other search engines their questions.

 Brands both big and small need to learn how to adapt to how people naturally ask for what they need.
 Those that do will be best poised to succeed going forward when being found in search.
 So, independent content creators need to learn, too, since of course, we are smashing personal brands ourselves!